freshwaterbruce2/vibetech/README.md

 Command	Description
-pnpm rundev	Starts the main web application development server (port 5173). pnpm runbuild	Builds all projects for production. npm test	Runs all unit and integration tests across the monorepo. pnpm runquality	Runs all code quality checks (linting, formatting, type-checking). pnpm runmonorepo:health	Displays a health and status report for the workspace. pnpm runworkspace:clean	Removes all node_modules and build artifacts.
+pnpm rundev	Starts the main web application development server (port 5173). pnpm runbuild	Builds all projects for production. pnpm run test	Runs all unit and integration tests across the monorepo. pnpm runquality	Runs all code quality checks (linting, formatting, type-checking). pnpm runmonorepo:health	Displays a health and status report for the workspace. pnpm runworkspace:clean	Removes all node_modules and build artifacts.